ChrisHuie/WebDevWorkshop/README.md

-# 2019 Begineer's Web Dev Workshop
+# 2019 Beginner's Web Dev Workshop

 Brought to you by Galvanize.
 Learn more about the way we teach at [galvanize.com](http://galvanize.com) or chat with [Lara Sadri](mailto:lara.sadri@galvanize.com) 🌵 our Phoenix Admissions Advisor if you have questions.